Emma Jackson (Home and Away): Characterisation and relationships

 The character was billed as "a rebellious, aggressive teenager who instantly clashes with the adults and upsets Bobby (Nicolle Dickson)."
 Emma was also described as a punk and a "spunky tomboy".
+In a May 2000 interview with Ellie Genower from Soaplife, Minogue recalled "Emma was a real shocker, a very mixed-up girl who got everyone's back up.
+But it was only because of the awful things that had happened to her."
 In 2009, Minogue recalled that "In the beginning, Emma was really arrogant and punk and in every scene she would slam the door when she walked in or out."
 She added that one day during filming, she slammed a door and all the items on the wall fell off, leaving her embarrassed.

 Camp (TV Week) described the character's fictional backstory as "a hard-hitting storyline", as Emma is abused by her father and thrown out of the house by her mother, who does not believe her.
 Minogue said Emma had "a rough life" which led her to get into trouble.
 Emma is later placed in a remand centre and because she cannot return home, she goes to live with her aunt Ailsa Stewart (Judy Nunn) in Summer Bay.
 Minogue explained that Ailsa takes pity on Emma and takes her in because she sees similarities between her own experiences and Emma's.
 In her first few episodes, Emma is seen clashing with Bobby Simpson (Nicolle Dickson).
 Camp noted the similarities between the two characters and reported that producers hoped Emma would be just as popular with viewers.
 Camp also wondered if Emma would remain a rebel or eventually show that she has a heart of gold.
+Minogue did not do much research into the abuse issue because of the good script quality.
+She told Genower that "I understood exactly how Emma felt [...] the scripts were written so well that they told me all I needed to know."

 Camp reported that Emma would have "a major romance", but the network was keeping the details of her love interest a secret.
 Emma was later paired with Adam Cameron (Mat Stevenson) for a romance storyline.
 Upon their introduction into Home and Away, writers portrayed a clear attraction between the two characters but nothing substantial occurred.
 A romance story between Adam and Carly Morris (Sharyn Hodgson) was scripted and played out in episodes that followed.
 Writers soon revisited the attraction between Emma and Adam, once his former relationship ended.
 Stevenson told David Brown from TV Week that "nothing eventuated until Adam began a relationship with Carly.
 They went through a rough patch and Adam and Emma came together.
 She decides she's keen on him and goes about wooing him."
 Stevenson added that a more significant romance for Adam was a "good angle" to play.